pratikrk/Rudrastra_OSINT/README.md

 # Usage

-1. Open your browser and go to http://localhost:8000 to access the React app.
-2. Register a new account or log in with existing credentials.
+1. Register a new account or log in with existing credentials.
-3. Explore the protected routes available to authenticated users.
+2. Explore the protected routes available to authenticated users.
-4. Log out when done.
+3. Log out when done.